jhauberg/trickbook/README.md

 #### How to get them

-Whenever a player rolls a 1 (i.e. the lowest and most unlucky roll of all), they get to draw from the pile of special cards.
+Whenever a player rolls a 1 (i.e. the lowest and most unlucky roll of all), they get to draw a card from the pile of special cards.

 #### Playing them